MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/features/webviews.md

 * an HTML input field `firstname`, with the markup `<input type="text" name="firstname" id='firstname'>`
 * an HTML input field `lastname`, with the markup `<input type="text" name="lastname" id='lastname'>`

 The `show_secret` button is visible on the screen, but `firstname` and `lastname` aren't.
 Before a UITest may interact with those DOM elements, it's necessary to use the scrolling APIs to bring those fields into view.
-The following snippet from the REPL shows how to can scroll the HTML input elements into view using the `ScrollDownTo` API:
+The following snippet from the REPL shows how to scroll the HTML input elements into view using the `ScrollDownTo` API:

 ```text
 >>> app.ScrollDownTo(c=>c.Css("#firstname"))